Muhammad-Ashraf9/PD/Angular/Angular-Day4.md

     //when the age is changed it will be called again.
     //{previousValue: 25, currentValue: 30, firstChange: false, isFirstChange: ƒ}
-    console.log("ngOnChanges called"); //will be called after the constructor and before ngOnInit
+    console.log("ngOnChanges called"); //will be called after the constructor and before ngOnInit }
-    // when the age is changed it will be called again.
-  }

   ngOnDestroy() {